Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_system_getsoundinfo
 <!-- Studio::System::getSoundInfo -->
 Not exposed.
 Audio table lookup is left out because the programmer sound flow hands the key to FMOD instead.
 EventInstance.assignProgrammerSound(key) names the audio table entry or file to play, and the binding resolves it.
-Unsupported on HTML5, where assignProgrammerSound returns FMOD_ERR_UNSUPPORTED.
+Programmer sounds are native only (unsupported in HTML5), where assignProgrammerSound returns FMOD_ERR_UNSUPPORTED.

 ## studio_system_getuserdata
 <!-- Studio::System::getUserData -->